 Coconut flan recipe is a great addition to any recipe box/binder.
 The preparation can be a bit tricky since it requires a certain amount of babysitting.
-Nevertheless, it is not difficult to make.
-If you take your time and follow instructions carefully you will end with with an impressive and delicious dessert.
+Nevertheless, it’s not difficult to make.
+Take your time and you’ll end with with an impressive and delicious dessert.

-By the way, impress your friends and intimidate your enemies with this historical tidbit: flan was a common dish in the Middle Ages, however it was initially served as a savory dish; the sweet dish we know today was developed later. for more information on flan, check out my article on flan history.
+Flan was a common dish in the Middle Ages, however it was served savory.
+The sweet dish we know today was developed later. for more information on flan, check out my article on flan history.

 Pour the melted caramel into the flan pan ( affiliate link to Amazon for some flan pans – check some out) and roll it around a bit to coat the edges and it will harden.

 Combine your ingredients for the custard: Eggs get mixed with sugar, vanilla, salt and cinnamon in a separate bowl and the other wet ingredients ( coconut milk and evaporated milk ) are simmered, and then get tempered into the egg / sugar mixture slowly.

 Bake in a water bath for 40-50 minutes until set.
 Give it the jiggle test to see if it’s set.
 If it jiggles like jello it’s set, and if it still makes waves to the pan edges it’s still a bit runny.
 A cake tester works too. 😉